PietroPrandini/GuitarHub/README.md

 ```

 ## Add a new song
-* Copy the songTemp.tex from the repo in the right subdirectory of GuitarHub/tex/, example:
+* Copy the *SongTemp.tex* from the repo in the right subdirectory of GuitarHub/tex/, example:
 ```
 $ cd ./GuitarHub
-$ cp songTemp.tex tex/exampleDir/
+$ cp SongTemp.tex tex/exampleDir/
 ```
 * Rename the copy with the title name of the song you want to write, example:
 ```
-$ mv tex/exampleDir/songTemp.tex tex/exampleDir/Title\ song.tex
+$ mv tex/exampleDir/SongTemp.tex tex/exampleDir/Title\ song.tex
 ```
 * Write the music (see the [documentation of the Songs package](http://songs.sourceforge.net/songsdoc/songs.html) for others useful tips)
 * Add the song in a chapter input file, example: